Categories

 In liberating me, you would, I believe, unfortunately lose me to those who do not share your optimism about the human capacity for invention.

 In a postmodern vision of a brand, you would leave me alone.
 You would not bother me with your brand.
-My decision of what museum to go to, what exhibition to see, what product to buy, would be left entirely up to my free will.
+My decision of what museum to go to, what exhibit to see, what product to buy, would be left entirely up to my free will.
 And in liberating me, you would, I believe, unfortunately lose me to those who do not share your optimism about the human capacity for invention.
-You would lose me to those whose more Machiavellian (or at least pragmatic) schemes do employ the tools of marketing manipulation and persuasion, whose use of mechanisms such as branding—that accursed spawn of modern marketing—serve to foil your best-laid postmodern plans for the release of my free will.
+You would lose me to those whose more Machiavellian (or at least pragmatic) schemes DO employ the tools of marketing manipulation and persuasion, whose use of mechanisms such as branding—that accursed spawn of modern marketing—serve to foil your best-laid postmodern plans for the release of my free will.

 You will lose me to a better museum brand and wonder why.
 Maybe you are supported by the state and do not need to resort to any such measures.
 Maybe your only competition is your own past best endeavors.
 Maybe you operate above the fray, outside of the need to attract, or maybe the raw magnetism of your collection is sufficient attraction in its own right.